CMSgov/CMCS-DSG-DSS-Certification-Staging/FAQs/readme.md

 A: The process and requirements states need to follow under the new SMC process are described in the SMC SMDL.
 The SMC SMDL contains several key elements which were not present in MEET and MECT.
 These elements include outcomes, metrics, and operational reports.
 In addition, states will need to complete Operational Readiness Reviews (ORRs) and Certification Reviews (CRs) rather than the Milestone Reviews required under the toolkits.

 ### Q: If my state is in the Planning phase, how does the SMC SMDL release affect my state?
-A: When developing your IAPD, make sure it includes proposed state-specific outcomes and CMS-required outcomes, and metrics.
+A: When developing your IAPD, make sure it includes proposed state-specific outcomes and metrics.

-You should review Appendix B of the SMDL for the list of CMS-required outcomes, and determine which outcomes apply to your specific project.
 If you have questions about how to develop state-specific outcomes, you may request help from your CMS State Officer in developing state-specific outcomes.
 There is also information on outcomes and metrics on the CMS Repository on GitHub.

+You should also review Appendix B of the SMDL for the list of CMS-required outcomes and identify which ones will apply to your specific project so that you understand them and are ready to enter them into an intake form after the APD is approved.

 ### Q: If my state is in the Development phase, DDI, and has not yet gone through ORR and CR, how does the SMC SMDL release affect my state?
 A: You should make sure your state has submitted outcomes and metrics and filled out the Intake Form.
 If not, your state should work with its State Officer to identify outcomes and metrics though an APD-Update (APD-U) or during preparation of the Intake Form for an ORR or CR.

-You should also review Appendix B of the SMDL for the list of CMS-required outcomes and identify which ones will apply to your specific project so that you understand them and are ready to enter them into an intake form after the APD is approved.
+Please review the SMC SMDL, the Certification Guidance document, and other materials for more information.

 ### Q: If my state is receiving enhanced match for operations and maintenance (O&M) of a previously certified system and operating a system of record, how does the SMC SMDL release affect them?
 A: The state will need to work with CMS to coordinate and agree upon an approach, including selecting applicable outcomes and metrics, and a schedule to begin operational reporting.